olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 It can probably be shortened with an mock effect handler class.

+TODO Workload of test code scales different for multiple mocked classes vs amount of effects?

 Both mocking and effect handler are white-box testing, assuming internal knowledge of a function.

 ## TODO